 Web design is an increasingly popular career choice in tech.
 These professionals, sometimes known as web developers, build websites and online applications.
-Web development and design isn’t just an interesting field to work in—it’s a lucrative one too.
-According to Glassdoor, the national average base web developer salary is just shy of $70,000 per year, with senior designers earning upwards of $90,000 and more.
+If you want to work as a web designer, you can gain the skillset you need through a comprehensive web design bootcamp.

 Web designers often come from a formal education background and have a history in college and university.
-However, a college degree isn’t a blanket requirement in the field—which means you’ll find plenty of self-taught web developers, along with designers from coding bootcamps.
+However, a college degree isn’t a blanket requirement in the field, so you’ll find plenty of self-taught web developers along with web designers from bootcamp programs.

 Why Choose a Web Design Bootcamp?